BlessingLuphahla/BlessingLuphahla/README.md

 ### [Redd Tube/Axe Media](https://github.com/BlessingLuphahla/Redd-Tube)

 A YouTube clone application built using React, styled-components, and various Material UI icons.
 This project showcases my skills in front-end development, including dynamic component rendering, state management, and responsive UI design.
-The app allows users to explore and navigate content, switch between light and dark modes, and interact with a sidebar for seamless navigation.The API for the backend is created in a different repostory and hosted seperately
+The app allows users to explore and navigate content, switch between light and dark modes, and interact with a sidebar for seamless navigation.The API for the backend is created in a different repository and hosted seperately

 #### Key Features: